Coronavirus (COVID-19) Information

 COVID-19 Screening Procedures

-At Womack Army Medical Center (WAMC), the primary screening will take place at all entrances.
-If the primary screening is positive, the person will be sent to a secondary screening location, this is even for those with a scheduled appointment.
+At Womack Army Medical Center (WAMC) and all outlying clinics, COVID-19 symptom screening will take place at all entrances.
+If the COVID-19 symptom screening is positive, the person will be sent to a secondary screening location, this is even for those with a scheduled appointment.
 Emergent patients should present to the emergency department entrance and receive a primary and secondary screening in the emergency department.

 Secondary screenings will determine if the patient is:

 - Sent to the external testing site at WAMC, if the patient has an appointment for asymptomatic testing.